ksindi/implements/README.rst

 Credit
 ------

-The implementation of this was inspired by a `PR <https://github.com/pmatiello/python-interface/pull/1/files>`_ @elifiner made.
+Implementation was inspired by a `PR <https://github.com/pmatiello/python-interface/pull/1/files>`_ by @elifiner.

 Test
 ----